All dogs gag occasionally. If the gagging stops rather quickly and does not recur, we do not have to worry too much.

 Partial obstruction or perforation of the esophagus are serious matters and the dog should receive veterinary attention without delay.

 Foreign Objects in the Mouth

-Foreign objects such as bone splinters, plant awns, fish hooks, etc. can also be caught in the mouth, between the teeth, stuck in the lips, gums, in or beneath the tongue, or wedged across the roof of the mouth.
+Foreign objects (such as bone splinters, plant awns, fish hooks, etc.) can also be caught in the mouth, between the teeth, stuck in the lips, gums.
+Sometimes, small objects can get stuck in or beneath the tongue, or wedged across the roof of the mouth.

-The signs of a foreign body in the mouth include pawing constantly at the mouth, drooling, gagging, rubbing the mouth on furniture or along the floor, or licking the lips repeatedly.
+The signs of a foreign body in the mouth include pawing constantly at the mouth, drooling, and gagging.
+The dog will rub the mouth on furniture or along the floor, or lick the lips repeatedly.
 If the object has been in the mouth for over a day, the dog will show signs of lethargy, refusal to eat, and bad breath.